Nachindi Girl Friendu: Reception

 A critic from The Times of India wrote that "Overall, Nachindi Girl Friendu, directed by Guru Pawan and featuring Uday Shankar and Jenifer Emmanuel, is a youthful, entertaining thriller if you can look past the rationale in some sequences".
 A critic from Sakshi Post wrote that "Nachindi Girl Friend is a suspense thriller film.
 Give it a shot!"
-A critic from 123telugu wrote that "On the whole, Nachindi Girl Friendu has a relevant topic, but the narration didn’t do justice to its potential.
-The director’s intention is clear, but the way things are presented hastily is a letdown".
 A critic from The Hans India wrote that "Director Gurupawan has made an effort to rethink the purpose of the daylong journey from Vizag to Bhimili.
 He adds tension and thriller elements to the love track, and he impressively moves the plot forward".
 A critic from NTV rated the film two out of five.
-A critic from Filmibeat rated the film 2 1/2 out of 5.